-Sometimes a mod isn’t a way to improve stock capabilities, it’s a way to bring your vehicle up to what should be stock.
+Sometimes, a mod isn’t about improving stock capabilities; it’s about bringing your vehicle up to what should be stock.
 In this case, that’s unlocking your 4Runner’s ability to do something it’s already built and programmed to do.
 Certain 5th Gen 4Runners are pre-wired for auto-dimming lighting.
-Specifically dimming the dash and infotainment touch screen when in a dark environment, or turning the brightness up when you’re in a sunny one.
-In the case of TRD Pro or Limited models, that’s a feature that’s active as soon as you take delivery of your vehicle.
+Specifically, dimming the dash and infotainment touchscreen in a dark environment, or increasing brightness in a sunny one.
+For TRD Pro or Limited models, that feature is active as soon as you take delivery of your vehicle.

-But for the rest of us, we have to switch between Off or Daytime Running Lights for bright environments and On for dark ones.
+But for the rest of us, we have to switch between Off and Daytime Running Lights in bright environments, and On in dark ones.
 Not a big deal, but easy enough to fix if you’re willing to roll the dice with international sellers on Amazon or eBay.

 Note that when I ordered my sensor, it shipped from China using China Post.
-If you don’t have any experience with China Post that means it took a long time, approximately six weeks, from purchase to delivery.
+If you don’t have any experience with China Post, that means it took approximately 6 weeks from purchase to delivery.

 Tools & Materials